apchsh/SAFPhot/docs/index.rst

    python safphot.py --p SHA* path/to/data/dir/ both

 Once the pipeline has finished running there will be three new folders in the data directory:
-'calframes/' - contains the master bias and flat field calibration frames,

-'reduction/' - contains the individual reduced images,

-'photometry/' - contains a fits file with the photometric data and a PNG of the first image with objects numbered
+i. 'calframes/' - contains the master bias and flat field calibration frames, ii. 'reduction/' - contains the individual reduced images, iii. 'photometry/' - contains a fits file with the photometric data and a PNG of the first image with objects numbered

 To analyse the photometry, run::